SaltyGoo/saltygoo.github.io/pages/BaldurHex/01-CloakwoodGrove.md

 <span class="blacktitle"> Feature B - Great Oak </span>

 The home of the Archdruid of Cloakwood.
-Recently taken over by the extremist Shadow Druids, led by Archdruid Amarande.
-They do not view the intrusion of civilized humanoids into the woods kindly.
+Recently taken over by the extremist Shadow Druids led by Archdruid Amarande.
+They do not view the intrusion of civilized people into the woods kindly.

 ---